FNNDSC/CHRIS_docs/apiprofiles/store/pluginmeta.md

 API resource representing meta data that applies to all versions of a [plugin](plugin.md).

-A plugin meta resource is automatically created when a ChRIS admin registers the first version of a plugin with a ChRIS instance.
+A plugin meta resource is automatically created when a ChRIS store's user uploads the JSON representation of the first version of a plugin.
 Then it's referenced by all subsequent versions of the plugin.
 Some of the attributes of a plugin meta can be modified after initial creation and the change is reflected across all the plugin versions.

 ## Semantic descriptors

 * `id`: plugin meta unique identifier
-* `creation_date`: creation/registration date
+* `creation_date`: creation/upload date
 * `modification_date`: modification date
 * `name`: plugin name
 * `title`: plugin title
-* `stars`: number of users that have made the plugin a favorite plugin in the ChRIS store
+* `stars`: number of users that have made the plugin a favorite plugin
 * `public_repo`: url of the source control repo for the plugin's source code
 * `license`: plugin release license
 * `type`: plugin type which can be one of `ds`, `fs` or `ts`